braughtg/VncNoVncContainerBase/README.md

   * Dockerhub username
   * The image name and tag you want to use.
 * Run the `build.bash` script.
+* Then use the generated image as the `FROM` for new images that specialize it.

 ## Using to the container
 In the commands below the following templates are used: